 How do the waitlists work?

 Popular courses often fill, and have a waitlist.
 If someone withdraws from a full course, their place is given to the next person on the waitlist.
-The ITEM team actively manage the waitlists to maximise the opportunity for everyone to get into the courses they want.
+The Enrolment volunteer team actively manages the waitlists to maximise the opportunity for everyone to get into the courses they want.
 The following rules are applied:

-- If someone is going away and will miss classes for an extended period (more than 5 classes), their place will be given to someone on the waitlist.
+- If someone is going away and will miss classes for an extended period (e.g. 5 or more weekly courses, 3 or more for fortnightly courses, 2 or more for monthly courses), their place will be given to someone on the waitlist.
 The person who has left the course temporarily is put back on the waitlist, at the top, so that they are likely to get their place back after they return.

 - Places are held for anyone who misses classes because of illness.